humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails1.md

 Now that we have something that is working, it is a good time to get everything we have in `git`.
-We first need to initialize the repository, then add the generated files, the commit them with a message about what we did so far.
+We first need to initialize the repository, then add the generated files, then commit them with a message about what we did so far.

 {% highlight console %}